dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 Step through the debugger.

-## Create an About page that shows student statistics
+## Update the About page to show student statistics

-In this step, *Pages\About.cshtml* is updated to display how many students have enrolled for each enrollment date.
+In this step, *Pages/About.cshtml* is updated to display how many students have enrolled for each enrollment date.
 The update uses grouping, and includes the following steps:

 * Create a view model class for the data used by the **About** Page.
 * Modify the About Razor Page and code-behind file.